jonthegeek/tableguess/README.md

 [![R-CMD-check](https://github.com/jonthegeek/tableguess/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/jonthegeek/tableguess/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of tableguess is to…
+The goal of tableguess is to automatically extract table-like objects out of plain text files.
+This package is currently far from complete, but the first function vaguely works, so I’m going to use it and see what breaks.

 ## Installation